chrisgoodrich/CPAC/README.md

 # I decided to make this website for my mother.
 I stuck with the color she had in her old website which was hunter green.
 I added more colors to help make it more interesting.
+She wanted me to keep the wwebsite basic and make it simple for her clients.